Sesame Street Logo

-The Sesame Street logo is known to millions of viewers, as broadcasters worldwide have become interested in this project, including countries such as Kosovo, Afghanistan, and South Africa.
+The Sesame Street logo is known to millions of viewers, and broadcasters worldwide have become interested in the project, including in countries such as Kosovo, Afghanistan, and South Africa.
 They began to buy rights to film and broadcast adapted international versions of the program.

 Sesame Street: Brand overview

 Sesame Street is considered one of the longest-running TV series for a reason.
-He made his debut in 1969 in the US and has been on television ever since, instilling in children basic life skills and a love of learning.
-And parodies of pop culture and humor elements attract an older audience’s attention.
-This is probably why the show has remained viable despite the changes in the media landscape that have taken place over the past 50 years.
+It debuted in the US in 1969 and has been on television ever since, instilling basic life skills and a love of learning in children.
+Parodies of pop culture and humorous elements attract older audiences’ attention.
+This is probably why the show has remained viable despite changes in the media landscape over the past 50 years.

 Lloyd Morrisett and Joan Ganz Cooney created Sesame Street.
-Once at dinner, they discussed the problems of preschool education caused by the poverty of many American families – primarily blacks.
+Once at dinner, they discussed the problems of preschool education caused by the poverty of many American families, primarily blacks.
 It was 1966, a time of social inequality when not all parents could prepare their children for school.
-But against the background of the struggle for social rights, it was important to give every child the opportunity to learn, even if he lived in a disadvantaged area.
+But against the background of the struggle for social rights, it was important to give every child the opportunity to learn, even if they lived in a disadvantaged area.

-To make up for the educational deficit, Morrisett and Cooney decided to produce a show combining play and learning elements.
-They involved a wide variety of specialists in this process and created the Children’s Television Workshop, later renamed Sesame Workshop.
+To address the educational deficit, Morrisett and Cooney decided to produce a show that combined elements of play and learning.
+They involved a wide variety of specialists in this process and created the Children’s Television Workshop, later renamed the Sesame Workshop.
 Speaking against racism, poverty, and inequality, the co-authors of the program showed an example of a harmonious society where white and black people became friendly neighbors.
 Almost for the first time in the history of American television, African Americans were presented not as marginal but as positive characters.

 All this was aimed at boosting the self-esteem of black children who, due to poverty, could not afford to prepare for school.
-But the show turned out to be so interesting that it attracted the attention of even those who did not live in disadvantaged areas.
+But the show proved so interesting that it caught the attention of even those who did not live in disadvantaged areas.

 Meaning and History

-As the show’s popularity grew, Sesame Workshop, owner of the rights to the show, began marketing Sesame Street overseas and licensed the TV show’s logo for use on merchandise and toys.
+As the show’s popularity grew, Sesame Workshop, the owner of the show’s rights, began marketing Sesame Street overseas and licensed the TV show’s logo for use on merchandise and toys.

 What is Sesame Street?

 Sesame Street is an educational program designed for preschool children.
-Its creator is the non-profit company Sesame Workshop, which earns money not from advertising but from royalties and the sale of toys.
+Its creator is the non-profit company Sesame Workshop, which earns money not from advertising but from royalties and toy sales.
 The show combines elements of comedy, puppetry, and animation.
-Each episode is a sketch where a certain plot is played out with the participation of permanent and temporary characters.
+Each episode is a sketch in which a specific plot is played out with the participation of both permanent and temporary characters.

 1969 – 1997

-The authors of the first logo decided to play with the name of the training show, so they depicted it on a kind of address plate.
-The phrase “SESAME STREET” consisted of white capital letters and was inside a light green rectangle with rounded sides.
+The authors of the first logo decided to play with the training show’s name, so they depicted it on a kind of address plate.
+The phrase “SESAME STREET” was in white capital letters and was inside a light green rectangle with rounded corners.

-At the top of the quadrangular figure rose a semicircular ledge, centered.
+At the top of the quadrangular figure, a centered semicircular ledge rose.
 It had another white inscription: the abbreviation “CTW,” which the designers arched out.
 This was the abbreviated name of the Children’s Television Workshop, which produces television content for preschoolers and schoolchildren.
 It is she who owns the rights to the Sesame Street brand.

 The same bold sans-serif was used for all the words, but it was modified in the case of the abbreviation.
-To dilute the monotonous palette, the designers placed the rectangle in a thick yellow frame and circled the semicircular ledge with a wide stripe of the same color.
+To break up the monotonous palette, the designers placed the rectangle in a thick yellow frame and encircled the semicircular ledge with a wide stripe of the same color.
 At the same time, the base had one more contour: an inextricable thin green line.

 1997 – 2000

 In 1997, the logo underwent changes that did not affect the overall concept.
-First of all, they touched on the font: instead of the old grotesque with bold letters, a new, more elegant version began to be used.
+First of all, they touched on the font: instead of the old grotesque with bold letters, a new, more elegant version was adopted.
 It was Franklin Gothic Bold Condensed.
-The developers decided not to convert the inscription to lowercase in order to preserve the association with the street sign.
+The developers decided not to convert the inscription to lowercase to preserve the association with the street sign.
 The abbreviation “CTW” has been aligned horizontally.

-The green color took on a pronounced blue tint and turned into a light turquoise.
-And the yellow frame has thin black outlines on both sides.
+The green took on a pronounced blue tint, turning light turquoise.
+The yellow frame has thin black outlines on both sides.
 The shape of the base has also been slightly corrected: the upper ledge has become an almost perfect semicircle.
 This logo first appeared on the show in 1998 with episode #3786.

 2000 – 2015